vyshkov/gcp-serverless/README.md

  - API geteway is hard to configure through openAPI yaml, no any API management UI
  - Not using CDN for cost optimization (but it can be easily added)
  - Browser caching files stored on the bucket (e.g. index.html) for 1 hour
+ - Using Surge.sh instead of GCP CDN to save costs

 ## Prerequisites